Twisted multilayer nodal superconductors: Trilayer: Alternating twist

-These observations (summarized in Fig.~\ref{fig:Tbreak}a-d) can be understood by adapting results from alternating-twist multilayer graphene \cite{Khalaf2019}.
+These observations (summarized in Fig.~\ref{fig:Tbreak}a-d) can be understood by adapting results from alternating-twist multilayer graphene~\cite{Khalaf2019}.
 Through a unitary transformation detailed in Appendix~\ref{App:decoupling_AT}, the Hamiltonian describing the AT trilayer can be reduced to two decoupled blocks describing (i) a twisted bilayer with a renormalized interlayer coupling $\tilde{g} = \sqrt{2} g$ and (ii) a monolayer $d$-wave SC with the usual four Dirac cones in its quasiparticle spectrum.
-Further, it can be shown that the bilayer (monolayer) is odd (even) under the mirror reflection $\cM_z$.
-The two blocks, therefore, cannot hybridize as long as $\cM_z$ is preserved.
-It then follows that the bilayer admits a $\cT$-broken phase near $\theta = \pf$ via the phenomenology outlined in Ref.~\cite{Can2021}.
-However, since the monolayer contributes spectator Dirac cones, the superconducting state remains gapless throughout the phase diagram.
+The monolayer and bilayer blocks are respectively odd and even under the mirror reflection $\cM_z$~\cite{Khalaf2019}, and thus cannot hybridize as long as $\cM_z$ is preserved.
+It then follows that the bilayer block admits a $\cT$-broken phase near $\theta = \pf$ via the phenomenology outlined in Ref.~\cite{Can2021}.
+Since the monolayer contributes spectator Dirac cones, the superconducting state however remains gapless throughout the phase diagram.

 In the $\cT$-broken phase, the bilayer sector is characterized by a non-zero Chern number $|\cC| = 2$ or $4$, depending on the value of parameters~\cite{Can2021}.
-Evaluating $\cC$ using the lattice model for twisted trilayers confirms this expectation, while an infinite strip geometry shows chiral Majorana edge modes as shown in Fig.~\ref{fig:lattice}a.
-One subtlety in interpreting the edge mode spectra is that the monolayer sector contributes zero-energy edge modes that connect projections of the bulk Dirac cones, in analogy to zigzag graphene nanoribbons \cite{Ryu_2002}.
+Evaluating $\cC$ using the lattice model for twisted trilayers confirms this expectation, while an infinite strip geometry shows chiral edge modes as shown in Fig.~\ref{fig:lattice}a.
+One subtlety in interpreting the edge mode spectra is that the monolayer sector contributes zero-energy edge modes that connect projections of the bulk Dirac cones, in analogy to zigzag graphene nanoribbons~\cite{Ryu_2002}.
 Chiral propagating states and zero-energy modes carry opposite eigenvalues under $\mathcal{M}_z$ and thus cannot scatter onto each other by symmetry-preserving impurities.